Annie Easley: Career

 Annie Easley was interviewed in Cleveland on August 21, 2001, by Sandra Johnson.
 The interview is stored in the National Aeronautics and Space Administration Johnson Space Center Oral History Program.
 The 55 page interview transcript includes material on the history of the Civil Rights Movement, Glenn Research Center, Johnson Space Center, space flight, and the contribution of women to space flight.
 In that same Interview, Easley was asked whether she still played with gadgets and stated "I don't have the time or the desire.
 I will get the email and I'll send it, but I don't play with it.
 It's not like this fascinating thing I play with.
 I'd much rather be out doing something actively, like on the golf course or doing other things."

-Easley lived in a time where women and African-Americans were facing discrimination from society, although she prided herself in her work ethic and achieved her goals nonetheless.
-She also experienced some discrimination related to being an African-American during her career, especially with the picture-cutting incident at her work, when her face was cut out from a picture to put it on display.
+Easley lived in a time where women and African-Americans were facing discrimination from society.
+She experienced discrimination related to being an African-American during her career.
+In one incident, her face was cut out from a picture to put it on display.
 In her 34-year career she worked in four different departments: the Computer Services Division, the Energy Directorate, the Launch Vehicles Group and the Engineering Directorate, although none of her moves were due to promotions, which she recognized may have been due to her race or sex.

 Throughout the 1970s, Easley advocated for and encouraged female and minority students at college career days to work in STEM careers.
 She tutored elementary and high school children as well as young adults who had dropped out of school in a work-study program.

 Easley was also a budding athlete who founded and subsequently became the first President of the NASA Lewis Ski Club and participated in other local ski clubs in the Cleveland area.

+A crater spanning five-and-a-half miles on the moon was named Easley in memory of her by the International Astronomical Union on February 1, 2021.